hdShang/arxiv-daily/docs/cs-CV/2025-06-27/papers/250622433v1-warprf-multi-view-consistency-for-training-free-uncertainty-quantifi.md

 ---
 layout: default
-title: WarpRF: Multi-View Consistency for Training-Free Uncertainty Quantification and Applications in Radiance Fields
+title: "WarpRF: Multi-View Consistency for Training-Free Uncertainty Quantification and Applications in Radiance Fields"
 ---

 # WarpRF: Multi-View Consistency for Training-Free Uncertainty Quantification and Applications in Radiance Fields